Functorial desingularization over Q: boundaries and the embedded case: Boundaries and desingularization

 \subsubsection{Principal transform of the boundary}

 Note that the principal transform of any locally principal closed subscheme is a locally principal closed subscheme.
-Therefore given a $B$-scheme $(X,B)$ with $B=\{B_i\}_{i\in I}$ and a blow up sequence $f:X'\longto X$ we can define the {\em principal transform} $f^\rhd(B)$ as the tuple $\{f^\rhd(B_i)\}_{i\in I}$.
+Therefore, given a $B$-scheme $(X,B)$ with $B=\{B_i\}_{i\in I}$ and a blow up sequence $f\:X'\longto X$ we can define the {\em principal transform} $f^\rhd(B)$ as the tuple $\{f^\rhd(B_i)\}_{i\in I}$.
 By the very definition, the principal transform is compatible with compositions of blow up sequences.

-\begin{rem} An equivalent definition of the principal transform is given in \cite[4.4]{cjs}, where the transform is called "principal strict transform".
-This terminology seems to be slightly unprecise because there might be smaller principal transforms containing the strict transform (e.g. when we modify the definition as $f^\square(Z)=f^*(Z)-\sum_i n_if^*(V_i)$ where $V_i$'s are the connected components of the center of $f$ and $n_i$ is the maximal number for which $n_if^*(V_i)$ is a subscheme of $f^*(Z)$). \end{rem}
+\begin{rem} An equivalent definition of the principal transform is given in \cite[4.4]{CJS}, where the transform is called ``principal strict transform".
+We prefer to change the terminology because there might be smaller principal transforms containing the strict transform (e.g. when we modify the definition as $f^\square(Z)=f^*(Z)-\sum_i n_if^*(V_i)$ where $V_i$'s are the connected components of the center of $f$ and $n_i$ is the maximal number for which $n_if^*(V_i)$ is a subscheme of $f^*(Z)$). \end{rem}